tmichnik1981/udemy-aws-cloudformation-masterclass/README.md

 #### Conditionals

-- Conditionals are used to control the creation of resources of outputs based on a condition
+- Conditionals are used to control the creation of resources or outputs based on a condition

 - Conditions can be whatever you want them to be, but common ones are: